shubhsk88/Methods-ruby/README.md

-# Array-Method Ruby
+# Enumerable methods Ruby

-This Project showcases and implements the Array method of ruby using the Enumerable,The method represented in this project as follow
+The project contains ruby enumerable methods.
+Where all the methods interact with an array and return the same value as the original method does.
+It covers the following enumerable methods.

 - each
 - each_with_index